cosmos/cosmos-sdk/docs/architecture/adr-060-abci++-phase-i.md

 ## Further Discussions

-It is possible to to design the app-side implementation of the `Mempool[T MempoolTx]` in many different ways using different data structures and implementations.
+It is possible to design the app-side implementation of the `Mempool[T MempoolTx]` in many different ways using different data structures and implementations.
 All of which have different tradeoffs.
 The proposed solution keeps things simple and covers cases that would be required for most basic applications.
 There are